Showing posts with label insulin. Show all posts

 If you insist on drinking your breakfast and are not interested in bulletproof coffee, I think a very low carb, high fibre, moderate protein and fat (green) smoothie could be fairly benign in the morning.
 Just leave out the high fructose fruit such as apple, pear, mango, pineapple or orange and instead throw in a few frozen berries if absolutely necessary - enabling you to keep net sugars to about 5 grams or less.

 It is essential to include some fat in any green smoothie to enable absorption of the FAT SOLUBLE vitamins A, D, E and K. MCT oil, coconut oil, raw (pastured) egg yolks and avocado are a great source.
 I also would be careful of overdoing raw kale and raw spinach such a high load of oxalic acid can be problematic to some people.
-It's always better to lightly cook best generic levitra overnight your greens and eat them with grass-fed butter to maximize their nutrition.
+It's always better to lightly cook tadalafil your greens and eat them with grass-fed butter to maximize their nutrition.

 PS - Apparently the average American used to eat 5 eggs a day in the 1950s and look how slim they were compared to Americans today (Gundry, 2012).